dnndev/xmp-docs/tutorials/1_listing-users.md

     <!-- SCREENSHOT: tutorial1-create-view — The + menu in the Control Panel toolbar showing the New View option -->

 4. Give your view the name **AllUsers**.
 The name can only consist of letters, numbers, hyphens (-) and underscores (_).
-The [Code Editor](../code-editor.md) will open with some boilerplate code.
+The [View Editor](../view-editor.md) will open with some boilerplate code.
 Delete all the text — we'll type our own.

 5. We'll type our view definition into the Code Editor.
 Whenever you see `text that looks like this`, we're referring to code.
 At the end, we'll put all the pieces together so you can see the whole definition.
 At that point you can type or copy/paste the code into the editor.